neumannjan/marketplace/docs/installation.md

 The `-a` option gives the user admin privileges.

-{% hint style="info" %}
-If you execute this command incorrectly, e.g., with a typo in e-mail, password or username, you will have to modify the database by hand (`users` table).
+?> If you execute this command incorrectly, e.g., with a typo in e-mail, password or username, you will have to modify the database by hand (`users` table).
   Alternatively, you may remove all data from the whole database and re-migrate by executing `php artisan migrate:fresh`.
-{% endhint %}

 ### Fix Newly Created File Permissions

-{% hint style="success" %}
-If you are using provided Docker configuration, skip this step.
+?> If you are using provided Docker configuration, skip this step.
-{% endhint %}

 By creating a new user, the `storage/search/users.index` file has been created.
 Ensure that it is readable and writable by the web server.

 ### Configure and Launch the WebSocket Server

-{% hint style="success" %}
-If you are using provided Docker configuration, skip this step.
+?> If you are using provided Docker configuration, skip this step.
-{% endhint %}

 First, configure the `WEBSOCKET_PORT` variable.
 It determines which port the WebSocket server will run on. `.env` is the only place where this value has to be set (unless you are using provided `docker-compose.yml`).